Estimating Commonsense Plausibility through Semantic Shifts: ComPaSS

 where $f(\cdot) \in \{f_{\text{anchor}}(\cdot), f_{\text{candi}}(\cdot)\}$ denotes the construction function, and $z \in \{z_{\text{anchor}}, z_{\text{candi}}\}$ denotes task-specific templates or prompts.

-As illustrated in Figure~\ref{fig:method}, the framework is instantiated differently based on the input format: For \textit{triplet inputs}, we employ template-based construction, where $z$ represents a pre-defined template (see Appendix~\ref{app:temp}) and $f(\cdot)$ represents applying this template to generate a sentence.
-For \textit{question-answer pairs}, we query GPT-4~\cite{achiam2023gpt} for sentence transformation, where $z$ denotes the prompt (see Appendix~\ref{app:prompt}) and $f(\cdot)$ represents query GPT-4 using the specified prompt.
+As illustrated in Figure~\ref{fig:method}, the framework is instantiated differently based on the input format: For \textit{structured triplet inputs}, we employ template-based construction, where $z$ represents a pre-defined template (see Appendix~\ref{app:temp}) and $f(\cdot)$ represents applying this template to generate a sentence.
+In contrast, for tasks involving \textit{free-form question-answer pairs as input}, we query GPT-4~\cite{achiam2023gpt} to generate contextually coherent sentences, where $z$ denotes the prompt (see Appendix~\ref{app:prompt}) and $f(\cdot)$ represents querying GPT-4 using the prompt.
 Since questions cannot be directly converted into coherent statements, we use a blank space as a placeholder when constructing anchor sentences.
+Such an adaptive sentence construction method enables ComPaSS to be applicable to different input forms.